 Osteoarthritis: Osteoarthritis is a degenerative condition.
 This type of arthritis occurs as the cartilage between bones becomes worn down, causing the bones to rub against one another.
 This condition can develop because of injuries, excess weight, and genetics.

-Guitar for Arthritic Hands- Top Tips
+Playing Guitar for Arthritic Hands- Top Tips

 It is important to warm the fingers and hands before attempting to play.
 Soaking your hands in warm water or using a warming muscle rub can help improve blood flow to the hands.
 When your hands and fingers are cold, they are going to be stiffer and harder to move.